influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/docker.md

 <!--------------------------- END KEEP CUSTOM PATHS --------------------------->
 <!-------------------------- BEGIN USE 2.x DEFAULTS --------------------------->
 {{% tab-content %}}
-To use InfluxDB 2.x default paths, start the InfluxDB container and specify the following:
+To use default InfluxDB 2.x paths, start the InfluxDB container with the following:

 - Volume mount for the InfluxDB 1.x data directory
 - Volume mount for the InfluxDB 1.x configuration file